WildaSoftware/Feedybacky/README.md

 `prefix` - optional parameter with text added to each request.
 It can be useful to distinct request sent from one site but in various sets of configuration - it can be used as tag, label.

 `alertAfterRequest` - optional parameter which indicates if the alter after sending a request should be visible.
 Value should be of boolean type - the default value is `true`.

+`adBlockDetected` - optional parameter to pass information about AdBlock detection from an external script or tool.
+This paramter can be useful in situations where basic detector in Feedybacky is not sufficient.

+### Methods ###

+After creating the Feedybacky object, some methods could be invoked on it:

+`open` - immediate opening the container with Feedybacky form.

+`close` - immediate closing the container with Feedybacky form.

 ### Authors ###